2010-11: Warren Foegele played for his hometown Markham Waxers organization in Ontario.

 2013-14: Foegele emerged as a prospect with an outstanding senior season at St. Andrews, finishing with 107 points in 52 games for the Saints.
 He scored 58 goals with 49 assists as St. Andrews finished 45-3-2 and won the MPHL and CISAA titles.
 Originally slated to play junior hockey in the BCHL in 2014-15, he announced mid-season that he would graduate and instead attend New Hampshire in September, 2014.
 He was selected by Kingston in the seventh round (135th overall) of the 2014 OHL Priority Selection and was taken by Dubuque in the 19th round (306th overall) of the USHL Entry Draft.
 Foegele was ranked 66th amongst North American skaters in the Central Scouting final rankings and was selected by Carolina in the third round (67th overall) in the 2014 NHL Draft.

-Foegele played at a lower level of prep hockey so his long-term potential is still a bit of an unknown but Carolina was impressed with his physical tools and room for development.
-He is a a big player that uses that size to advantage and plays a physical style.
+Foegele is a promising young player with size and skating ability who is just beginning to develop as a prospect.
+He uses his size to advantage and plays a physical style.
 His best asset may be his speed, but he is also a determined player without the puck and possesses a hard shot.

-Foegele is in his freshman season at the University of New Hampshire in 2014-15.
-Skating in a third line role for the Wildcats he was providing supplemental scoring and playing a two-way game before suffering a concussion in November.
-Long-term, he should continue to develop during his college career and projects as a power forward with some scoring ability at the pro level.
+Foegele enters his sophomore season at the University of New Hampshire in 2015-16 after a solid freshman campaign.
+On paper the Wildcats appear set to bounce back form an eighth-place finishing in Hockey East last year.
+Long-term, Foegele should continue to develop during his college career and projects as a power forward with some scoring ability.